unicode-org/message-format-wg/spec/formatting.md

 the resolved value of the _expression_ is determined as follows:

 If the _expression_ contains a _reserved_ _annotation_,
-an `Unsupported Expression` error is emitted and a fallback value is used as its value;
+an `Unsupported Expression` error is emitted and a fallback value is used as its value.

 Else, if the _expression_ contains a _private-use_ _annotation_,
 its resolved value is defined according to the implementation's specification;